lucasbsi/Bank_simple/README.md

 # Bank_simple
-Example of inheritance and polymorphism
+Example of inheritance and polymorphism use of super